wighawag/tutorial-hardhat-deploy/README.md

 Before you will be able to test or deploy your contract, you must set up the deployment process that can then be used both in testing as well as deployment to various live networks.
 This allow you to focus on what the contracts will be in their final form, setup their parameters and dependencies, and ensure your tests are running against the exact code that will be deployed.

 This also removes the need to duplicate the deployment procedures.
+This is made possible thanks to the `hardhat-deploy` plugin.

 ## Writing deployment scripts
 Create a new directory called `deploy` in the project root, and in that directory create a new file called `001_deploy_token.ts`.